Vikmanatus/fastlane-intellisense/README.md

 - Providing basic autocompletion list with all the `fastlane` actions available
 - `Go to definition` functionnality to navigate you to the `fastlane` action class file
 - Documentation for each action loading in `VSCode Virtual Document`
+- Development and production bundles handled by `Webpack`
+## 📉 Regression

+- Since webpack addition, the VSCode debugger is unable to set the breakpoints in debug mode

+## 📊 Roadmap

+- Add debugger support for `Fastfile`
 ## 📚 Ressources

 - [Language Server Extension Guide](https://code.visualstudio.com/api/language-extensions/language-server-extension-guide)